robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Wests Tigers              (home) to beat 	Gold Coast Titans         (away) with a probability of 	61.68%

 Robs Elo predicts 	South Sydney Rabbitohs    (home) to beat 	North Queensland Cowboys  (away) with a probability of 	90.17%

+### Round 17 (generated 02/07/2018)

+Robs Elo predicts 	Melbourne Storm           (home) to beat 	St George Dragons         (away) with a probability of 	69.75%

+Robs Elo predicts 	Penrith Panthers          (home) to beat 	New Zealand Warriors      (away) with a probability of 	68.35%

+Robs Elo predicts 	Canberra Raiders          (away) to beat 	Canterbury Bulldogs       (home) with a probability of 	53.90%

+Robs Elo predicts 	Gold Coast Titans         (home) to beat 	Brisbane Broncos          (away) with a probability of 	53.03%